Corita Kent: Nun, graphic designer and political activist

 At 50 years old, she moved to Boston after leaving the convent and therefore living alone for the first time in her life.
 Her art becomes calmer, using more pastel and watercolours.
 In 1974, she was diagnosed with cancer.
 From then on she addressed her illness in her art while still remaining political until her death at 67 years old in 1986.

-Cortia Kent might not be as well known as Andy Warhol, but her work wasn’t less important to pop art itself, as Donna Steele, the curator of the exhibition, states in the Guardian: “It stands up there with the work of the Pop Art greats – people like Robert Rauschenberg, Jasper Johns, Richard Hamilton and Peter Blake.
+Cortia Kent might not be as well known as Andy Warhol, but her work wasn’t less important to pop art itself, as Donna Steele, the curator of the exhibition in celebration of her 100th birthday, states in the Guardian: “It stands up there with the work of the Pop Art greats – people like Robert Rauschenberg, Jasper Johns, Richard Hamilton and Peter Blake.
 It’s big and bold and it’s of the moment.”

 If not stated otherwise, all images are courtesy of the Corita Art Center, Immaculate Heart Community, Los Angeles.